larsks/tm-v71-tools/README.md

 ```
 Usage: tmv71 poweron-message [OPTIONS] [MESSAGE]

-  Get or set the power on message
+  Get or set the power on message.

 Options:
   --help  Show this message and exit.